asantone/pk12/docs/02-Chapter2.md

 </div>

 ## Tuning
-According to @tuning, the length of a didgeridoo for a particular desired frequency (also called the "key" of the didgeridoo) can be found using the formula $l = c/4f$ where l is the length, c is the speed of sound, and f is the desired frequency (or key).
+According to @tuning, the length of a didgeridoo for a particular desired frequency (also called the "key" of the didgeridoo) can be found using the formula $l = c/4f$ where $l$ is the length in meters, $c$ is the speed of sound in meters per second, and $f$ is the desired frequency in Hertz (or key).
 We'll do our calculations using the metric system so, as an example, let's find the length of a didgeridoo that will play in the key of E (82.41Hz).
 We can do this by solving for the equation $l = 344/(4*82.41)$.
 We use 344 m/s because that is the speed of sound in dry air at a temperature of 20 degrees C. Solving this gives us a didgeridoo length of $344/329.64$ or about 1.04 meters.
 It's good practice to start with a didgeridoo that is longer than needed and then you can cut and sand the PVC pipe to the desired length and key.
 See below for a data table of keys, frequencies (Hz), and estimated pipe lengths (mm).
+To estimate the key for a didgeridoo of a known length, solve the formula for $f$ instead to get $f = c/4l$ where $l$ is again the length of the didgeridoo in meters.

 Table: (\#tab:unnamed-chunk-2)Musical key, frequency, and estimated didgeridoo length.